tigera/docs/calico-enterprise/networking/egress/troubleshoot.mdx

 ```
 If you see such a log, check the AWS IAM permissions assigned to the nodes in your cluster to ensure that the nodes
 have the [required permissions](./egress-gateway-aws#configure-aws-iam-roles).
 It is also possible
-to decode the "encoded authorization failure message" in the log by following {% include open-new-window.html text='this guide' url='https://aws.amazon.com/premiumsupport/knowledge-center/aws-backup-encoded-authorization-failure/' %}; this give more detail on the error.
+to decode the "encoded authorization failure message" in the log by following {% include open-new-window.html text='this guide' url='https://aws.amazon.com/premiumsupport/knowledge-center/aws-backup-encoded-authorization-failure/' %}; this gives more detail on the error.

 #### Check IP rule and routing setup on the client node